amake/DesktopSupport/README.md

 });
 ```

-The API is meant to be used with functional lambdas wherever possible.
-When an
+The API is meant to mostly match the ones it wraps, but it is not quite a
-event object is of type `Object`, the underlying implementation-specific object
-is provided as-is.
+drop-in replacement:

+- Event objects that have no methods or payloads (e.g. `AboutEvent`) are just
+  `Object`
+- `FullScreenUtilities` (Apple) and `Taskbar`/`GraphicsEnvironment`/etc. (Java
+  9) methods are on `IDesktopSupport` with everything else rather than in a
+  separate class

 ## License